pylint-dev/pylint/doc/contact.rst

    :align: left
    :class: tideliftlogo

-Professional support for pylint is available as part of the `Tidelift Subscription`_.
+Professional support for Pylint is available as part of the `Tidelift Subscription`_.
 Tidelift gives software development teams a single source for purchasing and maintaining their software, with professional grade assurances from the experts who know it best, while seamlessly integrating with existing